skis84/portfolio/README.md

 To run this project, just download the code and open up index.html with Live Server extension in Visual studio code.

-This portfolio is deployed to: https://skis84.github.io/portfolio/

-Video of the project running: https://youtu.be/fnh7EhIvokY